RenderKit/ospray/doc/api.md

 #### Point Light / Sphere Light

-The sphere light (or the special case point light) is a light emitting uniformly in all directions.
+The sphere light (or the special case point light) is a light emitting uniformly in all directions from the surface towards the outside.
+It does not emit any light towards the inside of the sphere.
 It is created by passing the type string "`sphere`" to `ospNewLight`.
-In addition to the [general parameters](#lights) understood by all lights the sphere light supports the following special parameters:
+In addition to the [generalparameters](#lights) understood by all lights the sphere light supports the following special parameters:

   Type      Name      Description
   --------- --------- -----------------------------------------------